willkg/douglas/docs/douglas_cmd.rst

 =============================

 Douglas comes with a command line tool called ``douglas-cmd``.
-It allows you to create new blogs, verify your configuration, run static rendering, render single urls, and run command line functions implemented in plugins.
+It allows you to create new blogs, verify your configuration, run compiling, render single urls, and run command line functions implemented in plugins.

 For help, do::